codingbytimo/codingbytimo/README.md

 **`School Student/Freetime Developer`**

 I'm a 19 year old dude from germany, who started programming in the beginning of 2020.
-I'm mainly interested in low level programming and how computers operate on a deeper level, but I also like to educate myself in other topics which are not directly connected to the low level stuff.
+I'm currently using this github profile as a way to store the little programming exercises/projects I have to do for school.
+Because of this, at least for the time being, there won't be anything wildly interesting to look at on this profile.
+Feel free to wander around and look what an A-level student in germany does in his computer science class.
 Below are some languages and tools I am either using or currently learning.

 ### 🧰 Languages and Tools